SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 I can be such a nerd if I wanted and worry and fret like an old granny about inflation and "dollar devaluation" --- but why?
 It serves no useful purpose.
-We will not win the psychological battle to overcome "fear of inflation" and "fer of the national debt" is we sink to such nerdery.
+We will not win the psychological battle to overcome "fear of inflation" and "fear of the national debt" if we sink to such nerdery.

+Although that's an insult to real nerds.
+Anyone valuing their intelligence ought to know our grandchildren are not going to invent time machines so they can make payments to us to pay off our debts.
+Or maybe even the good nerds have completely lost their minds to neoliberalism by now?
+At the end of the universe in their Marvel CMU scenario when our "national debts" amount to infinity dollars (de&nbsp;Sitter spacetime ok), those grandkids are going to be really seriously stressed deleting those digits from the bank accounts to pay-off the debt.
+So we'd better not leave them too many scorepoints huh?

 We just need to be bold and tell the true story about the monetary system.
 People are not so dumb, they just haven't lifted the veil over their eyes